Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Conclusions

 Our key findings are as follows:

-\begin{enumerate} \item Oxygen is typically retained: Across most of our parameter space, hydrogen escapes more readily than oxygen.
-The oxygen fractionation factor $x_O=0$ in these cases, and remains $<1$ for most super-Earths and sub-Neptunes, implying negligible oxygen escape---except under the most extreme irradiation or low-gravity conditions where it approaches unity. \item Mass loss is composition-dependent: For the same planet mass, pure H/He atmospheres will most likely lose mass at significantly higher rates than pure steam atmospheres, due to their lower mean molecular weight and larger scale heights.
+\begin{enumerate} \item \textit{Oxygen is typically retained.} Across most of our parameter space, hydrogen escapes more readily than oxygen.
+The oxygen fractionation factor $x_O=0$ in these cases, and remains $<1$ for most super-Earths and sub-Neptunes, implying negligible oxygen escape---except under the most extreme irradiation or low-gravity conditions where it approaches unity. \item \textit{Mass loss is composition-dependent.} For a given planet mass, pure-H/He atmospheres typically lose mass at significantly higher rates than pure-steam atmospheres, due to their lower mean molecular weight and larger scale heights.
 Models that neglect composition effects may overestimate escape rates.
-This is evident in nearly all of our modeled escape rates for the benchmarked planets, where results vary by orders of magnitude depending on assumed atmospheric composition.
-In turn, this implies that observed mass-loss rates provide a powerful diagnostic of atmospheric composition, as different compositions produce an observable imprint on the inferred loss rates \citep{rogers2026using}. \item Fractionated escape may enrich atmospheres in water: Sub-Neptunes with modest water abundances (10-20\%, equivalent to initial metallicity $Z = 0.1-0.2$) can become water-dominated, steam worlds, or oxygen worlds over 200 Myr due to preferential hydrogen loss, but only when oxygen is also entrained in the flow.
+This is evident in nearly all of our modeled escape rates for the benchmarked planets, where results vary by orders of magnitude depending on the assumed atmospheric composition.
+In turn, this implies that observed mass-loss rates provide a powerful diagnostic of atmospheric composition, as different compositions produce an observable imprint on inferred loss rates \citep{rogers2026using}. \item \textit{Fractionated escape can enrich atmospheres in water.} Sub-Neptunes with modest water abundances (10\%–20\%, equivalent to initial metallicity Z = 0.1–0.2) can become water dominated, steam worlds, or oxygen worlds over 200 Myr due to preferential hydrogen loss, but only when oxygen is also entrained in the flow.
 Thus, this enrichment operates only over a limited evolutionary window, applying primarily to low-mass sub-Neptunes experiencing intense irradiation, where oxygen remains entrained in the outflow.
 We therefore predict that such compositional transformations are most relevant for planets near or within the radius valley, where a residual atmosphere is retained while the majority of hydrogen has been preferentially lost to space. \end{enumerate}

 \software{The package developed for this project is publicly available under a custom license and can be found in \url{https://github.com/ExoInteriors/BOREAS}.}